JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 Accolades are awards or recognition that you've received for your work.
 Managers are busy people, and sometimes they won't notice the great work you do.
 This is your chance to let them know that *others* have noticed your great work in case they missed it.

 Highlight your best results from the past six months to a year.
 This isn’t a complete record, it’s a skimmable list that should raise eyebrows when others see it.
-Remember that the person approving this raise may not know who you are, so you’re giving them a short summary of your accolades to let them know that they should be impressed with you because other people are impressed with you.
+Remember that the person approving this salary increase request may not know who you are, so you’re giving them a short summary of your accolades to let them know that they should be impressed with you because other people are impressed with you.

-I strongly recommend you have at least a couple items in this section before you ask for your salary increase, but if your “Accomplishments” section makes a very strong case on its own, this section may not be necessary.
+I strongly recommend you have at least a couple items in this section before asking for a raise, but if your “Accomplishments” section makes a very strong case on its own, this section may not be necessary.

 <div class='ad-box'>
 <p><strong>Learn how to identify and describe your accolades:</strong> <a href="{{ site.baseurl }}/book/raise/raise-build-your-case/#accolades">Defining your accolades</a></p>